arc2qgis/lyrxtoqml/readme.md

 The plugin is named **qlyrx**

-You can save your styles, after creating the new symbology, as *.sld/*.qml files
+Save your styles, after creating the new symbology with the plugin as qgis native *.sld/*.qml formats

 To use the plugin select a *.lyrx* file and the layer it should style.